Kinsta vs Cloudways for WordPress 2026: Which Managed Host Actually Wins?

 FAQ: Kinsta vs Cloudways for WordPress 2026

 Can I migrate my WordPress site to either platform easily?
-Yes, and both options are solid.
-Kinsta offers a free migration service (one per plan) handled by their team — you submit a request and they do the actual work.
+Yes, and both do a solid job.
+Kinsta offers free migration service (one per plan) handled by their team — submit a request and they do the actual work.
 Cloudways has a free migration plugin that automates the process yourself.
 Kinsta's team-handled migration is less error-prone for complex WooCommerce setups with lots of custom tables or third-party integrations.

 Does Cloudways include a CDN?
-Not by default — this trips a lot of people up.
-Cloudways offers a Cloudflare CDN add-on for approximately $4.99/month per site.
-Kinsta includes Cloudflare Enterprise CDN (with Argo Smart Routing) in every plan at no additional cost.
-At scale, this is a meaningful pricing factor that shifts the value calculation considerably.
+Not by default — and this catches a lot of people off guard.
+Cloudways offers a Cloudflare CDN add-on for roughly $4.99/month per site.
+Kinsta includes Cloudflare Enterprise CDN (with Argo Smart Routing) in every plan at no extra cost.
+At scale, this is a meaningful pricing factor that shifts the value equation considerably.

 What's Cloudways Autonomous and how does it compare to Kinsta?
 Cloudways Autonomous (launched 2024, refined through 2025–2026) is their auto-scaling managed WordPress product that competes more directly with Kinsta.
-It starts at ~$35/month, includes automated horizontal scaling, and removes much of the server management complexity of standard Cloudways.
-It's genuinely worth evaluating if you want Cloudways' flexibility but with more managed features baked in.
+It starts at ~$35/month, includes automated horizontal scaling, and removes much of the server management complexity from standard Cloudways.
+It's worth evaluating if you want Cloudways' flexibility but with more managed features built-in.
 As of early 2026, Kinsta still edges it out on support quality and CDN integration — but the gap is narrowing faster than I expected, honestly.

 Is there a cheaper alternative to both Kinsta and Cloudways?
 Yes.
-Try SiteGround and Wpengine are worth considering depending on your budget and requirements.
+Try SiteGround and Wpengine are worth considering depending on your budget and needs.
 SiteGround's GoGeek plan is significantly cheaper than either option here.
 WP Engine sits closer to Kinsta's price point and quality level.
-And if you're very budget-constrained and comfortable with more server management, a raw DigitalOcean or Vultr VPS with ServerPilot or SpinupWP is another path worth exploring — you can get a solid WordPress setup running for under $10/month if you're willing to do a bit more of the configuration work yourself.
+And if budget is tight and you're comfortable with more server management, a raw DigitalOcean or Vultr VPS with ServerPilot or SpinupWP is another path worth exploring — you can get a solid WordPress setup running for under $10/month if you're willing to do a bit more configuration work yourself.